timwhitez/Doge-Assembly/README.md

 - 🐶Doge For Defense Evasion&Offensive Security

 # Doge-Assembly
-Golang evasion tools, use execute-assembly to excute C# tools
+Golang evasion tool, execute-assembly .Net file

 ## Intro
 Are you still worrying about antivirus?